jfelsinger/joelfredrick.com/about.markdown

 Hey there, Welcome to the site.
 I'm a developer, writer, and self-proclaimed cool dude living in the Florida panhandle.
-I've been working with the web and related technologies for two years, and have gotten my hands dirty in everything from asp.net to node.js.
-I love the web as a platform and could argue best practices all day.
+I've been working with the web and related technologies for a little over two years now, and have gotten my hands dirty in everything from asp.net to node.js.
+I love the web as a platform and could debate best practices all day.
 I also love to hear from people, so [send me a line](/contact.html) some time.

 #### My Skills